Join Here | Log In

 Below are some of the animal studies on NAD+ precursors (NR or NMN):

-• Alzheimer’s: In a mouse model of Alzheimer’s disease, NMN shows the restoration of mitochondrial function in the brain.
+• Reverses Alzheimer’s in animals: In a mouse model of Alzheimer’s disease, NMN shows the restoration of mitochondrial function in the brain.
 The oxygen consumption deficits in the brain mitochondria, found in Alzheimer’s, showed a reversal.
 Again, this is a mouse study… but pretty cool.[ref]

-• Hemorrhagic shock: In a rodent model of hemorrhagic shock, those receiving NMN had less inflammation and better cellular metabolism.
-Both of which increase survival in hemorrhagic shock.[ref]
+• Counters hemorrhagic shock: In a rodent model of hemorrhagic shock, those receiving NMN had less inflammation, better cellular metabolism, and increased survival in hemorrhagic shock.[ref]

-• Aging: Nicotinamide riboside (NR) was fed to old mice for three months.
+• Decreases signs of aging: Nicotinamide riboside (NR) was fed to old mice for three months.
 The NR decreased several of the signs of aging in mice, such as altered fat mass, cholesterol levels, and liver enzymes. [ref]

-• Fatty Liver Disease: Quite a few studies show that NR can reverse fatty liver disease.[ref][ref][ref]
+• Reverses fatty liver disease: Quite a few studies show that NR can reverse fatty liver disease.[ref][ref][ref]

-• Cognitive Function: Another mouse study showed that NR could improve cognitive function in a mouse model of diabetes.
-Not only was cognitive function improved, but inflammatory markers in the brain were reduced, as was amyloid-beta.[ref]
+• Improves cognitive function: Another mouse study showed that NR could improve cognitive function in a mouse and reduce inflammatory markers in the brain.[ref]

-• Hearing Loss: NR was shown to protect mice from age-related noise-induced hearing loss.
-It was achieved through increasing SIRT3 expression.[ref]
+• Protects against hearing loss: NR was shown to protect mice from age-related noise-induced hearing loss, through increasing SIRT3 expression.[ref]

-• Retinal Degeneration: NR helps to prevent retinal degeneration and inflammation in the retina. [ref]
+• Prevents retinal degeneration: NR helps to prevent retinal degeneration and inflammation in the retina. [ref]

-• Offspring: For postpartum mouse moms, NR was beneficial.
-It increased lactation, nursing behavior, and transmission of micronutrients to the mouse babies.
+• Boosts growth: In mice, NR increased lactation, nursing behavior, and transmission of micronutrients to the mouse babies.
 Those offspring grew up to have advantages “in physical performance, anti-anxiety, spatial memory, delayed onset of behavioral immobility, and promotion of adult hippocampal neurogenesis”.[ref]

 A study of ‘aged men’ looked at the effects of supplementing with 1,000 mg of NR per day for three weeks.
 The results showed an elevation of NAD+ in the muscles and a decrease in inflammatory cytokine levels.[ref]